As an Australian writer, I am sometimes surprised by what gets lost in translation.

 It’s important to me to use the words that belong to my childhood and country.
 I insist we eat lollies, biscuits and patty cakes.
 You will not get a cookie in my house.

 Sometimes I find myself struggling to be pure.
 When the girl stepped from her classroom directly outside, she was going to talk to a boy about her maths assignment.
 Not her math assignment.
-But if I leave it as maths for the American publication I submit it to, it will look like a tying error.
+But if I leave it as maths for the American publication I submit it to, it will look like a typing error.
 And as you know I never make typing errors!

 I also changed Jelly to Jello for my story Worm.
 Jelly would just mean jam and that is not what I meant.

 Every country has its culture – reflected in the words we use and the environment we inhabit.
-I think, as a writer it is important for me to keep these cultural differences alive when ever possible.
+I think, as a writer, it is important for me to keep these cultural differences alive whenever possible.